 Several ice flows from WI3+ to WI5 multi-pitch climbs exist.
 Condition of ice flows dependent on weather.
 Sometimes very thin to nothing at all can exist on some of the longer flows.
 Be prepared for bitter coldness or worst rain sometimes.

-Easiest and longest way I always did by taking Lincoln woods Wilderness Trail for three miles to Franconia Brook Trail for five miles to 13 Falls Campground.
+This is longest and only way I have done by taking Lincoln woods old wilderness trail to Franconia Brook Trail turning right onto it to Thirteen Falls Campground.

 7 Total Routes

 ['4 Stars',3],['3 Stars',1],['2 Stars',3],['1 Star',0],['Bomb',0]